algo2t/alphatrade/README.md

 - Open the examples directory in your favorite editor, in our case it is [VSCodium](https://vscodium.com/)
 - Open the `sas_login_eg.py` file in the editor
 - Now, create `config.py` file as per instructions given below and in the above file
-- Provide correct login credentials like login_id, password and twofa
+- Provide correct login credentials like login_id, password and 16 digit totp code (find below qr code)
-- twofa must be same for all questions under two factor authentication
 - This is generally set from the homepage of alpha web trading platform [here](https://alpha.sasonline.in/)
 - Click on `FORGET PASSWORD?` => Select `Reset 2FA` radio button.  ![image](https://raw.githubusercontent.com/algo2t/alphatrade/main/snaps/forget_password.png)
 - Enter the CLIENT ID (LOGIN_ID), EMAIL ID and PAN NUMBER, click on `RESET` button.  ![image](https://raw.githubusercontent.com/algo2t/alphatrade/main/snaps/reset_two_fa.png)